 Sound is an important factor in battle royale games.
 The maps are huge, so you might be trying to listen to a fight in the distance only to get snuck up on and killed by a stealthy enemy.

 In Call of Duty: Warzone, sound is also key.
-While Verdansk is a big area, many of the game's fights take place in close encounters.
-You need to be able to hear enemies in close proximity before it's too late.
+While Caldera is a big area, many of the game’s fights can take place in close encounters.
+You need to be able to hear enemies in close proximity before it’s too late.

 Thankfully, Warzone has an extensive list of audio settings that can be changed and tweaked to your liking.
 Everything from in-game dialogue via the annoying announcer and the volume of music can be changed.